DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 }
 ```

-Another thing you may be interested in is that tuples can have optional properties by writing out a question mark (`?` after an element’s type).
+Another thing you may be interested in is that tuples can have optional properties by writing out a question mark (`?` after an element's type).
 Optional tuple elements can only come at the end, and also affect the type of `length`.

 ```ts
 type Either2dOr3d = [number, number, number?];